Tuesday

 2025 Gaza City offensive

-The Israeli military formally launches a ground offensive against Hamas in Gaza City as 75 people are killed by Israeli airstrikes, most in Gaza City, and thousands of people evacuate in response.
+The Israeli military formally launches a ground offensive against Hamas in Gaza City as 75 people are killed by Israeli airstrikes, most in Gaza City, with thousands of others evacuating.
 (Reuters)

 Gaza genocide

-An independent United Nations commission of inquiry publishes a report that "finds that Israel is responsible for the commission of genocide in Gaza" listing four of the five genocidal acts defined under international law carried out by Israel during the war on the Palestinian people.
-(UN News) (BBC)
+An independent United Nations commission of inquiry publishes a report that "finds that Israel is responsible for the commission of genocide in Gaza," listing four of the five genocidal acts defined under international law carried out by Israel against the Palestinian people during the war.
+(UN News) (BBC News)

 Red Sea crisis